What is project portfolio management? A complete guide

-Modern organizations are typically managing several interrelated, but distinct, projects at any given time.
-Understanding how all these initiatives affect one another and contribute to larger company goals is essential for ensuring their ultimate success.
-Project portfolio management (PPM) aims to assist in these efforts by going beyond simply managing individual initiatives, instead focusing on a business’s project portfolio as a whole.
+Modern organizations typically manage several interrelated but distinct projects at any given time.
+Understanding how all these initiatives affect one another and contribute to larger company goals is essential for ensuring their success.
+Project portfolio management (PPM) aims to assist in these efforts by going beyond simply managing individual initiatives, instead focusing on a business's project portfolio as a whole.

-PPM takes into consideration factors such as resource allocation, risk management, and strategic alignment, allowing companies to emphasize high-value projects, while passing on or restructuring initiatives that aren’t serving their best interests.
+PPM takes into consideration factors such as resource allocation, risk management, and strategic alignment so companies emphasize high-value projects.
+It also helps pass on or restructure initiatives that aren't serving the best interests of the stakeholders.

 Today, we'll take a look at what project portfolio management is, how you can use it to improve your business's resource allocation and risk management, and how to ensure that you're maximizing the potential of your PPM efforts.